 Calories

-Because it is neither high or low in calories, you can easily modify the portion sizes for both cutting and bulking goals.
+Because it is neither high nor low in calories, you can modify the portion sizes or sides for cutting and bulking goals.

 Macronutrients

-Roast beef only has two macronutrients: protein and fats.
-It does not contain any carbs.
+Roast beef only has protein and fats with no carbs.

-When comparing it to another red meat cuts, it has a similar content as ground beef that is 95% lean meat.
-They both have 5 g of fat per 100 g of food.
-However, when we compare it to other meat cuts like a T-bone, it has a lower fat content since T-bone has 7.2 g of fat.
+However, compared to other meat cuts like a T-bone, it has a lower fat content since T-bone has 7.2 grams of fat.

 Micronutrients

-Here are the top three nutrients that roast beef offers:
+Here are the top three nutrients roast beef offers:

-- Selenium.
-It has antioxidant properties that help reduce inflammation in the body.
-This means that you can have better muscle recovery thanks to reducing inflammation.
-Also, it seems to boost your immune function, which means that you are less likely to get sick.
+- Selenium (45% of daily needs per 100 grams).
+It has antioxidant properties that help reduce inflammation and may support muscle recovery.
+Also, it supports immune function, which means you are less likely to get sick and take time off training.

 High In Protein

-As well, roast beef is a cheap protein.
-Depending on where you buy it, it could go from $7.39 per pound.
+Roast beef is also an affordable protein.
+Depending on where you buy it and what cut you choose, it could go from $7.89 per pound.
 While this isn’t cheaper than ground beef, it is cheaper than a T-bone steak.

 Easy To Meal Prep

-Roast beef has the advantage that you can meal prep a batch and place it in the fridge for the week, which isn’t the case for all types of protein (i.e. fish is better eaten fresh).
+Roast beef is great for bodybuilding because you can cook a batch and place it in the fridge for the week.
+This isn’t the case for all types of protein, such as fish, which tastes best when fresh.

 Low in Sodium

-Roast beef has 54 mg of sodium per 100 grams, making it the best option for bodybuilders that need a low sodium intake (for example those with high blood pressure).
+Roast beef has 54 mg of sodium per 100 grams, making it the best option for bodybuilders who need to control their sodium intake––for example, those with high blood pressure.

 High In Creatine